DmitryRendov/aws-sandbox-terraform/README.md

 cli_timestamp_format = iso8601

 [profile bastion]
-mfa_serial = arn:aws:iam::500976330694:mfa/<your MFA device Identifier>
+mfa_serial = arn:aws:iam::501055688096:mfa/<your MFA device Identifier>

 [profile sts]
 terraform_sts_expiration = 1654554457
 ```
-where **500976330694** is your bastion account ID and do not forget to configure your MFA Virtual device.
+where **501055688096** is your Bastion account ID, and do not forget to configure your MFA Virtual device.

 ## Running